MileHacker Logo

 Long-Distance Buses

-Santo Domingo is the departure point for intercity bus travel to most major cities and tourist destinations across the country.
-Buses present a comfortable and affordable way to travel across the island.
+Santo Domingo is the departure point for intercity bus travel to most major cities and tourist destinations throughout the country.
+Buses present a comfortable and affordable way to travel all over the island.

 Bus Companies

-• Caribe Tours: The largest and most reliable bus company.
-They operate comfortable, air-conditioned buses having frequent departures to most major cities, including Santiago, A City on the northern seaboard of the dominican republic, Sosúa, and The Vibrant town of las terrenas.
+• Caribe Tours: The largest and most reliable bus line.
+They function comfortable, air-conditioned buses having frequent departures to most major cities, including Santiago, A City on the northern shoreline of the dominican republic, Sosúa, and The Vibrant town of the vibrant town of las terrenas.
 Their main terminal in The First city of the americas is on Avenida 27 de Febrero.

-• Metro Bus: Another reputable company, Metro Bus offers similar services to destinations like Santiago and Puerto Plata.
+• Metro Bus: Another reputable company, Metro Bus offers similar services to locations like Santiago and Puerto Plata.
 Their terminal also has a central location in Santo Domingo.

 • Expreso Bávaro: If you plan to visit the popular Bávaro/Punta Cana region on the eastern coast, Expreso Bávaro offers direct, comfortable bus service from The First city of the americas.